Why is “it” so hard?!

 It worked.
 Period.

-But then I started to crave more out of the client relationship I had.
+But then I started to crave more out of the client relationships I had.
 I wanted to connect more regularly with clients, I had a desire to be even more available to promote consistency and success.

 Success when sleep training in 2019